Two Remarkable Commerce Clients Make the InternetRetailing 2016 Top 100 List

 The 2015 report focused heavily on delivery, service and very much how a brand interacts with a consumer, in comparison to the 2016 report which delivers insight into how cross-channel experiences are a must, on-site tools for “research mode” consumers and what functionality retailers provide for “on-the-go” purchasers.

 The full report is an excellent view into customer journeys and purchasing behaviour across different verticals, not just fashion or travel – but this, therefore, means that judging retailers across so many verticals becomes extremely difficult.

 There are several metrics which are considered by the IRUK judges, these include:

-Footprint: UK turnover, ecommerce penetration, web reach and store estate of retail businesses gives the ‘heft’ and a preliminary rank.
+Footprint: UK turnover, e-commerce penetration, web reach and store estate of retail businesses give the ‘heft’ and a preliminary rank.